Hex Calculator

 Long Multiplication

-In hex multiplication, we can use the same basic rules as in decimal multiplication.
-Line the numbers on top of each other, and start by multiplying the rightmost digits.
+For hex multiplication, we apply the exact same fundamental rules as decimal multiplication.
+Stack the numbers on top of each other, and start by multiplying the rightmost digits.

-Each digit in one number is multiplied by each digit in the other number.
-In the end, the products are added together.
+Each digit in the bottom number is multiplied by each digit in the top number, and the intermediate products are eventually added together.

 Hexadecimal Multiplication Table